Never Again!

 political intimidation and failure to give equal coverage to candidates in the

-.
+media.
 Physical intimidation of voters and illegal use of governmental

 administrative and legal authorities had been evident and persistent.